NEUROSPARK-INNOVATION/Automated-Library-Management-System/README.md

     The backend API should now be available at http://localhost:5000 (or the configured URL).

-    REST OF THE DETAILS ABOUT THE PROJECT WILL BE SHOWCASE ON NEUROVERSE - NEUROSPARKS'S OWN WEBSITE(COMMING SOON.........).
+REST OF THE DETAILS ABOUT THE PROJECT WILL BE SHOWCASE ON **NEUROVERSE** - *NEUROSPARKS'S OWN WEBSITE(COMMING SOON.........)*.
 THANK YOU.
-    RADHE RADHE 🙏🙏🙏🙏
+RADHE RADHE 🙏🙏
+HARE KRISHNA🙏🙏